National code: SIS30521

 Entry requirements

-• Be employed in the sports coaching industry as this course is delivered in the workplace
+• Be in relevant employment as this course is delivered in the workplace

 • Have a signed traineeship contract